 Thursday, September 8, 2016

 Jesus' greatest commandment for us is to love God with all our heart, with all our soul, and with all our mind.
 Why?
 It's because he loves us so much that his joy will not be complete unless we love him with all our heart, with all our soul, and with all our mind.
 Obviously, if God doesn't love us so much, he wouldn't mind how much we love him either.

 Communion thoughts.
 Today is the Feast of the Nativity of the Blessed Virgin Mary.
 The Communion verse was based upon Isaiah 7.14 and Matthew 1.21: Behold, the Virgin will bear a son who will save his people from their sins.
-I am basically a simple-minded person.
-I am thorough, but that's not being complex.
-I see that we are sinners in need of salvation and Jesus came and is exactly what our soul needs.
-There's nothing more to add.
+I have a simple mind and see clearly that I am a sinner in need of salvation, and Jesus is exactly whom I need.
+There's nothing more to elaborate.

 When I woke up in the middle of the night early this morning, I shared my most immediate intimate thoughts with Jesus ~ I just poured my heart out.
 And I was greatly comforted.
 We all feel good when we find someone who's willing to listen to us.
 The wealthy pay big money to unload themselves before psychiatrists.
 Here we have the greatest psychiatrist and healer in the whole universe, who knows everything about us and can even take away our sins, what more can we ask?
 Tell God everything as often as possible and you'll enjoy inner peace.
 It's a most wonderful feeling to know that you have nothing to hide from the Lord.